 Bed bugs are an absolute nightmare for anyone who ever comes across an infestation.
 They are the kind of pests that you would not wish on anyone.
-A bed bug treatment is mandatory whether you live in an apartment, or are a homeowner or business person.
-These intruders need to be eliminated immediately and our professional bed bug pest control service can accomplish that.
+A bed bug treatment is necessary whether you live in an apartment, a single family home or for a business.
+These intruders need to be eliminated immediately and our professional bed bug service can accomplish that.

-You never want to delay bed bug treatment because they are fast multiplying bugs.
+You never want to delay a bed bug treatment because they multiply quickly.
 One female bed bug can lay up to five eggs per day.
-Before you know it, you have itchy household members, irate customers and repulsed visitors who will make an excuse not to come back to your home or business again.
-You must begin the bed bug control process to avoid these situations.
+Before you know it, you have itchy household members, irate customers and repulsed visitors who will make an excuse not to come back to your home or business.
+You must begin the bed bug control service to avoid these situations.
 Contact us today and exterminate these intruders who are trying to take over your home.
-Our bed bug specialists will serve them an eviction notice, and exterminate the pest problem.
+Our bed bug technicans will serve them an eviction notice, and exterminate the pest problem.

-All of our technicians are certified, well trained and highly skilled in their craft.
+All of our technicians are well trained and highly skilled at their craft.
 They have been helping home and business owners to combat pests for many years.
 You can count on them to take a thorough and long-lasting approach to your bed bug problem.
-We use a detailed crack and crevice process that goes beyond what many of the processes that our competitors use.
-In fact, one of the reasons that our loyal customers stay is because we are so thorough.
+We use a detailed crack and crevice treatment that takes time and requires some prep work but will provide extermination results.
+This is one of the reasons that our customers stay is because we are so thorough.

 Bed Bug control requires a carefully designed and planned integrated approach.
-The Bug-Off pest management professional will engage the situation methodically and be detail-oriented.
+The Bug-Off technician will engage the situation methodically and be detail-oriented.
 Control also requires patience, and cooperation from the client to manage this pest.
 Effective treatment of this pests begins with detection of the infestations.
 Eliminating an established infestation can be very difficult, therefore early detection can be necessary to eradicate this pest easily.

 Controlling and eradicating bed bugs usually can be completed with a single visit.
 The habits of this pest can be unpredictable when treating measures are not used and changes are made to their environment.
 Bed bugs are found in close association with sleeping and resting areas.
 Bed covers are a great option to reduce the activity of bed bugs in a room.
 New infestations tend to be localized around the initial area.
 As the infestation goes undetected the percentage of bed bugs and eggs will become more widespread.
-Follow-up treatments are sometimes required because this pest does not feed every day.
-Bugs that are between meals, which can be up to a week or more, may not interact with a treated surface.
-A follow-up service allows the pest management professional to better understand the bug’s interaction with the treated areas and successfully eradicate them.
+Follow-up treatments are sometimes required.
+A follow-up service allows the pest management professional to better understand the bug’s interaction with the treated areas and successfully exterminate them.

-It is important that you understand that the bed bug infestation that you are experiencing is not your fault.
+It is important that you understand that the bed bug infestation was transported to this location.
 Bed bugs can be transmitted at any time and from anywhere.
 You could have gotten the bed bugs from a store, a friend’s house, a school, a religious building or someplace else.
 Another unsuspecting and innocent person could have brought them to your home or office in his or her luggage.
-The situation is in no way your fault.
-However, you must take steps to control it now that it is affecting you in such a personal way.
+However, you must take steps to control it now that it is affecting you and your property.

 Bed bugs are very small.
 They have an oval shape, and their color is a reddish form of brown.
 Their size is only about 5 mm, but you can recognize an infestation by some of the things they leave behind.
 If you notice little brown spots, shells or black or brown stains, then you may have a problem with a bed bug infestation.
 Additionally, bed bug sometimes cause allergic reactions in the people they bite.
 You may notice a red rash or hives where a bed bug has bitten you.
 Bed bugs are not noted as causing a specific kind of disease, but they can indeed cause skin infections and allergic reactions.
 It’s time for you to take that step to protect your family, business and reputation.
 Call us today so that we can give you a quote for our services.
 Let’s get the bed bug infestation under control.